GSA-TTS/identity-handbook/_articles/platform-oncall-guide.md

 ##### Entering

 Do these as you enter the Primary On-Call rotation:
-1. **Update the `@login-devops-oncall` Slack group handle** - In [`#login-devops`](https://gsa-tts.slack.com/archives/C16RSBG49), click on `@login-devops-oncall` in the channel topic, and then edit the list of users to match the new Primary and Seconday On-Call engineers, as per [the schedule in Splunk On-Call](https://portal.victorops.com/dash/gsa_login#/team/team-oMJ7AAPwdFSwsMJc/rotations)
+1. **Update the `@login-devops-oncall` Slack group handle** - In [`#login-devops`](https://gsa-tts.slack.com/archives/C16RSBG49), click on `@login-devops-oncall` in the channel topic, and then edit the list of users to match the new Primary and Seconday On-Call engineers, as per [the schedule in AWS Incident Manager](https://us-east-1.console.aws.amazon.com/systems-manager/incidents/engagement/home?region=us-east-1#/oncallschedules)
 2. **Discuss recent issues with previous Primary On-Call engineer**, if any

 ##### Daily